-Three times the size of Illinois, with a population of approximately 40 million, Spain faces the Atlantic Ocean and the Bay of Biscay to the north and the Mediterranean Sea to the south and east.
-Portugal borders it on the west, and the Pyrenees separate Spain from France and the rest of Europe.
+Three times the size of Illinois, Spain faces the Atlantic Ocean and the Bay of Biscay to the north and the Mediterranean Sea to the south and east.
+Portugal is to the west, and the Pyrenees separate Spain from France and the rest of Europe.
 The southern coastline is only a few nautical miles from the north coast of Africa.
 It's difficult to generalize about Spain because it is composed of so many regions -- 50 provinces in all -- each with its own geography, history, and culture.
 The country's topography divides it into many regions: the Cantabrian Mountains in the north, Cuenca's mountains in the east, and the Sierra Morena in the south, which mark a high central tableland that is itself cut by hills.

 Madrid & Environs -- Set on a high, arid plateau near the geographic center of Iberia, Madrid was created by royal decree in the 1600s, long after the much older kingdoms of León, Navarre, Aragón, and Catalonia, and long after the final Moor was ousted by Catholic armies.
 Since its birth, all roads within Spain have radiated outward from its precincts, and as the country's most important airline and railway hub, it's likely to be your point of arrival (although many international flights and European trains now arrive in Barcelona as well).